caputocode/wine-bar/README.md

 * More detail on the Profile Orders page, at the moment the table only contains wine purchased, and the quantity along with the date.
 A total would be beneficial, as well as a feature to re-order collection.
 * A subscription model would improve the business model overall, creating a way for users to purchase monthly/quarterly etc boxes of wine
 * implement EmailJS to create communication between the company and the user.
+* I would also like to add a function for users to be able to comment on blogposts

 ## Technologies used